dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

 section-3.lisp and section-4.lisp.
 This version uses generic arithmetic operations to make cells usable with any of balls, intervals, and/or number arguments.
-Some care was also taken to ensure correct behavior in the complex domain - setting the state for electrical circuit simulations.
+Some care was also taken to ensure correct behavior in the complex domain - setting the stage for electrical circuit simulations.

 We will extend the generic operations shortly for sections 6 and